DanielOgorchock/OmniThing/README.md

 * Provide installable package for raspberry pi, rather than making everyone build from source (can be slow on older pis)
 * Google Home TTS
   * Could be nice to integrate this directly with OmniThing
+* Hubitat support
+  * I think only the parent device handler needs to be updated.
+Since I don't have a hubitat, this sounds likes a job for Ogiewon.
 * Open to further suggestions

+### Version History
+- Alpha 0.1
+  - Initial release to the public

 ## Design
 The goal of OmniThing to to create a modular home automation device solution for several platforms.
 OmniThing currently supports ESP8266, ESP32, Raspberry Pi, Linux computers, and Windows computers.
 It is possible that other embedded Linux platforms will be supported in the future (i.e. Beaglebone).